Workplace relationship: Workplace friendships

 Having friendships in the workplace can not only improve efficiency, but can also encourage creativity and decision-making within the organization.
 This will increase job satisfaction and commitment to the organization.
 It can be difficult to maintain friendships in the workplace.
 When an individual thinks his or her friendship with another co-worker is becoming too serious, that individual may start to avoid the other person.
 This would make it harder for the individual to maintain their friendship, which may cause tension in the environment.
 If an individual feels that a co-worker is pulling away from the friendship, that individual may use openness to attempt to maintain that friendship by confronting the other person and discussing why the relationship is deteriorating.
 Openness is a great tactic in some situations, but not in all.
 Parties using contradicting communication styles, pre-existing hostile work environments, and significant status differences are situations in which openness would not be an effective relational maintenance tactic.

 In the workplace, individuals cannot choose their co-workers.
 They can, however, choose who they want to have a professional relationship with and who they want to form a friendship with outside of work.
 These friendships are distinguished from regular workplace relationships as they extend past the roles and duties of the workplace.
 Workplace friendships are influenced by individual and contextual factors such as life events, organizational socialization, shared tasks, physical proximity, and work problems.

 Workplace loneliness can be caused by a lack of workplace friendships, competition, or a lack of cooperation at work.
 Workplace loneliness can negatively affect an organization as it is often linked to low affiliation and organizational identification.
+It can also significantly affect one's mental health, as employees may feel unsupported by peers and superiors in managing daily work-related stress.
 Lonely workers tend to become overly self-conscious and they may begin view their co-workers as untrustworthy members of the organization.
 This then hinders them from forming and maintaining important relationships as work, such as friendships or camaraderie.